bw-appraisers-bff/back-end/README.md

   - [DELETE Listing from Favorites](#delete-listing-from-favorites)
 - [Contributions](#contributions)

-# Note on Price Calculation
+# NOTE ON PRICE CALCULATIONS

 We calculate the price of an appraisal via a Flask API on Heroku that our Data Scientists have deployed.
-If price calulations seems to be slow, or even errors out, please wait a couple of minutes and then try again.
-The site may be in a hibernated state and will need time to be woken before calculating the appraisal.
+If price calulations seems to be slow, or even errors out, please wait a couple of minutes before trying again.
+The site may be in a hibernated state and will need time to awake before calculating the appraisal.
 Thank you.

 # SANITY CHECK